Okapi, just one of the rare species at White Oak Plantation located near Amelia Island, Florida

 The road leading into White Oak is unmarked.
 Those visiting this exclusive retreat to vacation, participate in national and international conferences, or special corporate group functions, don’t have to worry about being harassed by the media with its limited public access.
 The property is, indeed, a refuge for both man and animal.

 For example, while the Monica Lewinsky sex scandal put excessive strain on President Clinton (eventually triggering impeachment hearings), President Clinton and Hillary made their escape from Washington in 1999 to the White Oak Plantation (likely to duck the glare of the news media).
 President Clinton reportedly fed pine cones to black rhinos at White Oak.

 Amidst the pines, live oaks, crape myrtle and palmettos you also see white and black rhinos, grazing zebras, Bongo Antelope, giant Eland, Okapi, tigers, cheetahs, Florida panthers and rare birds – over 60 species of endangered animals have been present on the grounds.

-Besides the pristine acreage, all largely undisturbed, is a golf course and also an equestrian center with 25 miles of horse trails and jumps.
-Plus tennis courts, an archery range, and yacht club are on the property.
-But most unique about White Oak is its animal conservation center.
-What White Oak has, is a “genetic bank” in captivity.
+The property also includes a golf course and equestrian center with 25 miles of horse trails and jumps.
+Plus tennis courts, an archery range, and yacht club.
+But most unique about White Oak is its animal conservation center and their “genetic bank” in captivity.
 Besides trying to save animal species, White Oak is an educational center, with a veterinary hospital offering internships and residencies, and provides training for wildlife professionals and students of zoology.

 HOWARD GILMAN AND THE WHITE OAK PLANTATION